dotnet/docs/docs/architecture/modern-web-apps-azure/common-client-side-web-technologies.md

 ### React

 Unlike Angular, which offers a full Model-View-Controller pattern implementation, React is only concerned with views.
 It's not a framework, just a library, so to build a SPA you'll need to leverage additional libraries.
+There are a number of libraries that are designed to be used with React to produce rich single page applications.

 One of React's most important features is its use of a virtual DOM.
 The virtual DOM provides React with several advantages, including performance (the virtual DOM can optimize which parts of the actual DOM need to be updated) and testability (no need to have a browser to test React and its interactions with its virtual DOM).